 Do not give the missed dose.
 Just give the next dose as usual, with the next meal.

 What if I give too much?

-You are unlikely to do harm if you give an extra dose of sevelamer by mistake.
-If you concerned that you may have given too much, contact your doctor or local NHS services (111 in parts of England; 0845 4647 in parts of England and Wales; 08454 24 24 24 in Scotland).
+You are unlikely to cause harm if you give an extra dose of Sevelamer by mistake.
+If you are concerned that you may have given too much, contact your doctor or local NHS services (details at end of leaflet).
 Have the medicine or packaging with you if you telephone for advice.

 We use medicines to make our children better, but sometimes they have other effects that we don’t want (side-effects).

 - Your child may get stomach ache and may feel sick (nausea) or be sick (vomit).
 They may also get indigestion, flatulence (wind) or diarrhoea (runny poo).

 - They may start to itch or get a rash.
 It may help to apply a soothing cream that softens the skin.

 These effects should wear off as your child gets used to the medicine.
 If you are worried or they are still a problem after two weeks contact your doctor.

 There may sometimes be other side effects that are not listed above.
 If you notice anything unusual and are concerned, contact your doctor.
 You can report any suspected side effects to a UK safety scheme at www.mhra.gov.uk/yellowcard